|Priority application due date||Jan. 15|

 |Accepted student response due date||May 1|

-If you would like to discuss the possibility of an extended deadline, please contact Rabbi Daniel Klein, director of admissions for the Rabbinical School.
+If you need an application deadline extension, please contact Rabbi Daniel Klein, director of admissions for the Rabbinical School.
 We are able to make accommodations on an individual basis, though financial-aid awards may be more limited for late applications.

 The first step of the application process is to assess whether the Rabbinical School of Hebrew College is the right place for you.
 We highly recommend you be in touch with Rabbi Klein to begin this process and plan a campus visit.

 Once you have decided to apply, you will need to complete an application by Jan.
 15. A full application includes the following:

 - Online application form

 - A completed Hebrew preliminary placement exam.
 Please contact Rabbi Daniel Klein to request a copy of the exam.

 - Official transcripts of all undergraduate and graduate studies from accredited academic institutions.
 Please have official copies of transcripts forwarded directly from the issuing institution.
 Electronic copies should be sent to firstname.lastname@example.org and hard copies to the Office of Admissions, Rabbinical School of Hebrew College, 160 Herrick Road, Newton Centre, MA 02459.

 - An official score report from the Test of English as a Foreign Language (toefl) for all foreign students whose native language is not English and who have not received a degree from an accredited United States college or university.

 - Three or four letters of reference.
 For more information about references, click here.
 To submit a letter of reference electronically, please click here.
 A printable form may also be downloaded here, and mailed to the Office of Admissions.